pyblosxom/pyblosxom/docs/source/about_pyblosxom.rst

   This allows you to use any text editor to create, update and manipulate entries.
 You can also use existing text-manipulation tools, version control, scripts, grep, ...  for managing your blog.

+  PyBlosxom can run as a CGI script, WSGI component or you can use it to statically compile your web-site into HTML/XML files.

   Your workflow is your workflow.

 **extensibility**